-- 12.3 The fee structure of the CMHA is philosophically to cover each season's program cost and as approved at the AGM, additional funds may be applied from the CMHA surplus. - 12.4 Fee payments will be collected from CMHA teams in four payments due Sept.
-15, Oct.
-15, Nov.
-15 and Dec.
-15. - 12.5 In recognition that Midget age players often need to pay for all or a part of their own fees, and play a shortened season, fees for Midget aged players shall be discounted. - 12.6 Surplus funds are kept in contingency for a possible unplanned event that would cause the association to expend extraordinary funds.
+- 11.3 The fee structure of the CMHA is philosophically to cover each season's program cost and as approved at the AGM, additional funds may be applied from the CMHA surplus. - 11.4 Toros registration fee payments will be divided into 2 payments.
+Spring tryout teams: 1st Payment will be May 15th and 2nd payment due July 31st.
+Fall tryout teams: 1st payment Oct 15th and 2nd payment due Nov 30th.
+Any jersey fee payments are due 24 hours after the scheduled fitting.
+A "pay in full" will be available along with each first payment date.

+Toros registrations fees are separate from the team fees.
+Team fee schedule is - 11.5 In recognition that Midget age players often need to pay for all or a part of their own fees, and play a shortened season, fees for Midget aged players shall be discounted. - 11.6 Surplus funds are kept in contingency for a possible unplanned event that would cause the association to expend extraordinary funds.
 Examples are strike or ice unavailability.
-Target surplus will cover the equivalent of 4 months of regular operating costs. - 12.7 Families with 3 players on CMHA teams will only need to pay 50% of the Toro Fees for the oldest child. - 12.8 No registration fees will be refunded for any player withdrawing from a Toros team with the exception of withdrawal due to unforeseen circumstances, such as injury at a CMHA sanctioned ice or team event (with doctors certificate) or serious illness after that team has played its first league game and at the discretion of the executive. - 12.9 Any player choosing to withdraw from a Toros team once an offer of commitment has been signed will need the approval of the CMHA Executive to be eligible for tryouts in future seasons.
-Medical withdrawals are an exemption from this policy.
+Target surplus will cover the equivalent of 4 months of regular operating costs. - 11.7 Families with 3 players on CMHA teams will only need to pay 50% of the Toro Fees for the oldest child.

-- 12.10 Any player withdrawing a second time from a Toros team once an offer of commitment has been signed will NOT be welcomed back to the CMHA.
-Medical withdrawals are an exemption from this policy. - 12.11 Any player withdrawing from a team for reasons other that medical will not be entitled to a refund of team fees once the first regular season game has been played.
+- 11.8 No registration fees will be refunded for any player withdrawing from a Toros team with the exception of withdrawal due to unforeseen circumstances, such as injury at a CMHA sanctioned ice or team event (with doctors certificate) or serious illness after that team has played its first league game and at the discretion of the executive. - A refund of your Toros Registration fees will be prorated based on regular season games missed (excludes playoffs and tournaments).
+Eg. Toros registration fee is \$2,000 and player missed concurrently 15 of 30 reg. season games, the reimbursement would be \$1,000.
+Doctors note is required, and decision is at the Treasurers discresion. - 11.9 Any player choosing to withdraw from a Toros team once an offer of commitment has been signed will need the approval of the CMHA Executive to be eligible for tryouts in future seasons.
+Medical withdrawals are an exemption from this policy. - 11.10 Any player withdrawing a second time from a Toros team once an offer of commitment has been signed will NOT be welcomed back to the CMHA.
+Medical withdrawals are an exemption from this policy. - 11.11 Any player withdrawing from a team for reasons other that medical will not be entitled to a refund of team fees once the first regular season game has been played.
 Players withdrawing before the season may be eligible some team fees should a new player be accepted on a team.
 Players will only be eligible to receive a refund fees that have not been used for team purchases.